espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 ### La Loi Bisengimana

 During the first part of Mobutu's reign in Congo (1965–1980), the political situation in Congo in general was calm.
 Congo had an amazing and strong relationship with both Rwanda and Burundi.
-It was during this period that the CEPGL, a regional organization that includes Rwanda, Burundi, and Congo, was created.
+It was during this period that the CEPGL(Communauté Économique des Pays des Grands Lacs), a sub-regional organization that includes Rwanda, Burundi, and Congo was created.

-{% include image.html name="kabila-habyarimana.png" caption=" Mobutu and Habyarimana" %}
+{% include image.html name="kabila-habyarimana.png" caption="Mobutu and Juvénal Habyarimana, the former Rwandan President!
+Fun fact: the relationship between Mobutu and Habyarimana was so strong that when Habyarimana died in 1994, Mobutu kept his corpse in his house in Gemena for 3 years before burying him in 1997." %}

 Also during this period, Mobutu appointed Barthélemy Bisengimana Rwema, a Tutsi refugee from Rwanda as his Chief of Staff from 1970 to 1982.